imagej/imagej.github.io/_pages/about/index.md

 ---

 ImageJ is an open source Java image processing program inspired by [NIH Image](/software/nih-image).
 It runs on any computer with a Java 1.8 or later virtual machine.
-[Downloadable distributions](/downloads) are available for Windows, Mac OS X and Linux.
+[Downloadable distributions](/downloads) are available for Windows, macOS and Linux.
 ImageJ has a strong, established user base, with thousands of [plugins](/plugins) and [macros](/scripting/macro) for performing a wide variety of tasks.

 ## Flavors